jvick1/Intro_to_SOL/crowdfunding/README.md

 ![image](https://github.com/jvick1/Intro_to_SOL/assets/32043066/c53091f3-e3c2-4f66-a13e-781f94cfa125)

 Let's now create our first function which will allow us to create a new campaign.
-A campaign is something we can do crowdfunding for.
-Anyone can donate to a campaign and only the owner of the campaign can withdraw funds from that campaign.
+A campaign in our context refers to something we can do crowdfunding for.
+Anyone can donate to a campaign and only  the campaign owner possesses the authority to withdraw funds from it.

 ```
 //src/lib.rs